 The good form continued into the 2017/18 season for Celtic.
 On 4th November 2017, Celtic won 4-0 to secure break a 100 year old record for games without defeat.
 The streak eventually ended away at Hearts, where a 4-0 loss saw a 69 game run come to an end.
 The run included a remarkable 60 wins and 90 draws, as well as 38 clean sheets.
 Celtic responded by winning 6 of their next 7 games, but could not put together another strong unbeaten run.
 4 defeats before the end of the season was not enough to take the title away from Celtic however.
 A 5-0 Old Firm win secured the title again, with Celtic now becoming champions for 7 years in a row.

-The Old Firm derby of the season takes place at Celtic Park on Sunday 2nd September, with both sides currently sitting in the top 4.
-Only 3 games have been played in the Scottish Premiership so far, but both teams have plenty of action under their belts.
-Rangers have been competing in the Europa League since July, with Celtic now in the Europa League after their Champions League exit against AEK Athens.
-Bet UK also has a dedicated Old Firm Derby page, where you can find the latest betting tips and odds for the weekend fixtures.
+The Old Firm derby of the season takes place at Ibrox on Sunday 1st September, with both sides currently sitting in the top 4.
+At the time of writing, the SPL season has only just gotten started, but for Celtic and Rangers, the season started weeks ago.
+Rangers have been competing in the Europa League since July, with Celtic now in the Europa League after their Champions League exit against CFR Cluj.
+Bet UK also has a dedicated Old Firm Derby page, where you can find the latest betting tips and odds for the upcoming game.